pkhuong/pkhuong.github.io/source/_posts/2025-12-30-six-versions-accessing.markdown

 we'll see that we also want a store-load fence after the update to the stable version;
-when updating a batch of records on x86oids, we can achieve that with regular release stores for all but the last update to the `reader_record.stable_version`, and updating the `stable_version` field for the last record in the batch with an atomic exchange.
+when updating a batch of records on x86oids, we can achieve that with regular release stores for all but the last update to the `reader_record.stable_version`, and an atomic exchange for the last record in the batch.

 Symmetrically, the reader always loads the stable version first, with an acquire load, followed by the hazard pointer limit.